-Except for old and non-fruiting trees, cherries have the ability to translocate boron from the leaves to the fruit and bark, so that leaf boron levels remain normal and the classic boron toxicity symptoms of marginally yellowed or burned leaves are consequently not observed.
-Boron toxicity symptoms include thickening of leaves, corkiness along the midribs and petioles, enlarged nodes, bark necrosis and death of the shoot tips.
+Conversely, plums are more tolerant of boron toxicity than other stonefruit.
+Except for old and non-fruiting trees, this crop has the ability to translocate boron from the leaves to the fruit and bark, so that leaf boron levels remain normal and the classic boron toxicity symptoms of marginally yellowed or burned leaves are consequently not observed.
+In extreme cases there is thickening of leaves, corkiness along the midribs and petioles, enlarged nodes, bark necrosis and death of the shoot tips.